 Introduction to a customer satisfaction survey

-A customer satisfaction survey introduction is likewise an important part of customer experience research.
+A customer survey introduction is likewise an important part of customer experience research.
 The wording will have a huge impact on whether customers will take the time to answer—or just ignore it.

 If surveying recent customer experience, send a survey shortly after customers purchased a product or had contact with the customer support team while the experience is still fresh in their mind.